20K families are in smiles ‘again’ - OrissaPOST

-Bhubaneswar, Jan 3: As Covid restrictions continue to get relaxed; tourists are wasting no time to make a beeline at the beaches here.
+Bhubaneswar: As Covid restrictions continue to get relaxed; tourists are wasting no time to make a beeline at the beaches here.
 The pandemic had put hundreds of small vendors out of business; estimates say around 20,000 families had to struggle for two square meals a day.
-However, with the new year 2021 here, revelers and small-scale businessmen are hopeful that this year will bring many fortunes to compensate for the last year loss.
+However, with the new year 2021 here, revelers and small-scale businessmen are hopeful that this year will bring many fortunes to compensate for last year’s loss.

 Kartika Sahoo, a bhelpuri seller here, said, “For the last 35 years, I had been in this business, it passed from generation to generation.
 Never in my life had I faced such a situation.”
 During the pandemic induced lockdown, Kartika was forced to toil as a mason to put food on the table for his family.
 He breathed a sigh of relief saying, “Thankfully, the crowd is back here and business seems to be as usual.”